-Spleen removal (splenectomy) is surgery to remove a diseased or damaged spleen.
+Spleen removal is surgery to remove a diseased or damaged spleen.
 This surgery is called splenectomy.

 Splenectomy; Laparoscopic splenectomy; Spleen removal - laparoscopic

 The spleen is removed while you are under general anesthesia (asleep and pain-free).
 The surgeon may do either an open splenectomy or a laparoscopic splenectomy.

 During open spleen removal:

 - The surgeon makes a cut (incision) in the middle of the belly or on the left side of the belly just below the ribs.

 - If you are also being treated for cancer, lymph nodes in the belly are examined.
 They may also be removed.

 - The incision is closed using stitches or staples.